 It is taken out of fire and is added with fine powder of rest of the herbs.

-The total mass is mixed well and it is taken into a vessel, smeared with ghee (so that the mass does not stick to the vessel and it will be easy to roll into pills).
+The total mass is mixed well and it is transferred into a vessel, smeared with ghee (so that the mass does not stick to the vessel and it will be easy to roll into pills).

 Then, pills are rolled.